VeerpalB/LeanSecurityProject/README.md

 lake build
 ```
 This may take a few minutes on first run as it downloads the Lean toolchain.
-If Lake not found, ensure elan is installed and restart your terminal.
+If Lake is not found, ensure elan is installed and restart your terminal.

 **Step 5 — Start the backend server**
 ```bash